mparno/fenics-web/source/contributing/development_model.rst

 6. A number of **X.Y-betaN** releases may follow.
 7. One or more release candidates **X.Y-rcN** are released.
 8. The stable version **X.Y.0** is released.

+The developer tools repository associated with the FEniCS Project in Launchpad contains useful resources for making releases.
+You can obtain this repository by the command:

+    bzr branch lp:fenics

 A reasonable schedule for the release process is one week from the time the suggestion is made (1) to the time when the X.Y.x branch is